 The classification of documents and queries can be done automatically, manually, or by a hybrid processes.
-Examples of automatic classifiers include text matching [9], Bayesian networks [11], and clustering algorithms [17].
+Examples of automatic classifiers include text matching [8], Bayesian networks [10], and clustering algorithms [16].
 These automatic techniques have been extensively studied and they are beyond the scope of this paper.
 Manual classification may be achieved by requiring users to tag each query with the style or substyle of the intended results.
 For example, the user may indicate that results for the query "Yesterday" are expected to be in the "Oldies" substyle; or that results for the query "Like a rolling stone" are expected to be in the "Rock" style.
 If the user does not know the substyle or style of the potential results, he can always select the root of the hierarchy so all nodes are queried.
-Similarly, the node manager can also select which SONs his node should join.
 Finally, hybrid classifiers aid the manual classification with databases as we will see shortly in our experiments.